EoghyUnscripted/100-Days-Of-Code-Python/Level 5 - Portfolio Project/README.md

 ## Level 5 - Portfolio Project

-In this section are days 81-100 in which the course covers final projects to develop an electronic portfolio.
+In this section are days 81-100 in which the course recommends final projects to develop an electronic portfolio.

 These topics include: